probablyvivek/Football/README.md

 This repo contains code for scrapping FPL Data, KNN on FIFA Data and getting data from understat.
+Also, it has code for making Pizza plot and shot map